RetroCro/TurtleWoW-Mods/README.md

 - Any overlay provided by game launchers (Steam, Epic Games Store, Uplay, Origin)
 - The **Nvidia GeForce Experience** overlay
 - The RivaTuner Statistics Server overlay
-- Open Broadcaster Software recording
+- Open Broadcaster Software (OBS) recording/streaming software
 - Certain game mods (e.g. FiveM)
 -
 **DO NOT** replace Windows DLLs in `System32` or `SysWOW64` with DXVK's.
 This **will** break your Windows install.